Bushiri Rural Health Demonstration Center Water Project – Kenya

 Local technicians will be contracted to install the tank and pipes.
 Once materials have been procured, the estimated construction time for the project is one week.

-This project will benefit 14,967 people, the number of individuals living in the nine villages for whom the health center is their primarily health care provider.
+This project will benefit 14,967 people, the number of individuals living in the nine villages for whom the health center is their primary health care provider.

 Peace Corps Volunteer Directing Project